calvintaw/NextChat/README.md

 ## My thoughts

-I worked on this project for about 5-6 months. maybe less or more.
+I worked on this project for about 4-5 months. maybe less or more.
 I didn't work on it everyday though.

 Now that it’s done, I have mixed feelings.
 It’s not some groundbreaking project; it’s basically another CRUD app with chat features.
-I don’t think it’s great, but I don’t hate it either, it’s somewhere in between.
+I don’t think it’s great, but I don’t hate it either, it’s somewhere in between, though, sometimes, I wish I did better.

 I used ChatGPT for maybe around 5% of the project, mostly for SQL syntax or creating indexes.
 Later on, I started using it more when I got stuck, especially with React components and useEffects.
 At some point, I realized I was relying on it too much, and that’s not where I want to be.
+I feel myself that I am using less and less of my own thinking and it is worrying me a lot.
+I can probably say like I am a shit coder.

-My Next.js skills definitely improved, but my React fundamentals, or rather my logical thinking, still need work.
+The good things with this project, though, is my Next.js skills definitely improved, but my React fundamentals, or rather my logical thinking, still need work.
 I even failed to build a simple Snake game from scratch, ended up using code from a blog and patched it with ChatGPT’s help to make it work.
 I’m not exactly proud of that, but it is what it is.

-This project has turned into a place where I experiment with everything I’ve wanted to try and learn.
+This project has turned into a place where I experiment with everything I’ve wanted to try and learn such as adding a audio feature or a video chat feature.
+That is why my commits are so random.
+BUT now, I am moving on.

+I gonna try to learn react native and do some projects because I think it is cool to build mobile apps

 ---